Alabama is the fifth poorest state in the nation, and more than 800,000 of our neighbors live below the federal poverty line.

 - Learning about poverty can occur through volunteering, simulations and other experiential activities.

 - Poverty awareness requires individuals to recognize their own attitudes and ideologies relating to people in poverty.

-Poverty Awareness includes authentically sharing one’s knowledge, perspective, and values about how to create prosperity for all.
+- Poverty awareness includes authentically sharing one’s knowledge and perspective about how to create prosperity for all.

 One of our most used poverty education tools is the Community Action Poverty Simulation, which is a unique, interactive experience that helps facilitate understanding of the challenges faced by individuals in our community who are living at or below the poverty level.
 The simulation increases participants’ understanding of hardships and the emotional toll experienced by impoverished members of our society and the work it takes to achieve self-sufficiency.